kitnil/awesome/README.md

 - [didecentral.github.io](https://github.com/didecentral/didecentral.github.io) - Curating Decentralized, Self-Sovereign, and Blockchain Identity
 - [awesome-women-in-tech](https://github.com/WWCodeSeoul/awesome-women-in-tech) - 국내외 테크 분야 여성들의 활약상을 아카이빙 합니다.
 - [passw0rd](https://github.com/djadmin/passw0rd) - 🔑securely checks a password to see if it has been previously exposed in a data breach
-- [Hacktoberfest-2020](https://github.com/OpenSourceTogether/Hacktoberfest-2020) - :octocat: Simply add your details to readme and stand a chance to earn a free tee! ✅
+- [Hacktoberfest-2020](https://github.com/OpenSourceTogether/Hacktoberfest-2020) - :octocat: Welcome to Open-source!
+Simply add your details to contributors | Repo for Hacktoberfest 2020 ✅
 - [awesome](https://github.com/Level/awesome) - An open list of awesome Level modules and resources.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework
 - [warezz](https://github.com/xuac/warezz) - It's illegal cuz they can't tax you!